Getting your Trinity Audio player ready... |

 That said, the question of whether Kellogg is “hard to get into” will have a different answer for each applicant.
 For someone with a high GPA, great test scores, and glowing recommendations, Kellogg might not be as “hard to get into” as it will be for someone whose profile is lacking in those areas.

-Nevertheless, in comparison to, say, top 25 MBA programs, a top 5 school such as Kellogg would generally be considered “hard to get into.”
+Nevertheless, in comparison to, say, the top 25 MBA programs, a top 5 school such as Kellogg would generally be considered “hard to get into.”

 KEY FACT: